lrusso/PixelGym/README.md

 # Pixel Gym

-Do aerobic exercises using you webcam.
+Do aerobic exercises using you camera.

 ![alt screenshot](PixelGym.png?raw=true)